cyralinc/terraform-provider-cyral/docs/resources/integration_idp_forgerock.md

   }
 }
 ```
--> When using the [SAML Configuration Data Source](../data-sources/saml_configuration.md) to configure this SSO Integration resource, consider verifying if the `string` attributes are `empty` like in the example above so that the resource arguments can be used with their default values, instead of setting them as empty.
+-> When using the [SAML Configuration Data Source](../data-sources/saml_configuration.md) to configure this IdP Integration resource, consider verifying if the `string` attributes are `empty` like in the example above so that the resource arguments can be used with their default values, instead of setting them as empty.

 ## Argument Reference